 The person who got the interpellation will give a written response to it that will be sent with the original interpellation to the Representative Assembly.

-The Representative Assembly will then discuss the interpellation during the meeting on the 9-10th of May and come to a decision as to if the interpellation has been answered or not.
+The Representative Assembly will then discuss the interpellation during its meeting and come to a decision as to if the interpellation has been answered or not.

 I don’t know how to send my interpellation to the right person!